posabsolute/inker/readme.md

 #### Adding a log provider

-You can add a log prodider in */src/server/configs.logs.js*.
+You can add a log provider in */src/server/configs.logs.js*.
 Implementation example:

 ```javascript
 "hipchat": {